viridIT/vSMTP/README.md

 ## Roadmap

 vSMTP is currently under development.
-The current versions "0.7.x" focus on the SMTP connection and state machine.
+The current versions "0.8.x" focus on the delivery process and on the post queue filtering.
 You can find more information about the project agenda in the [ROADMAP](https://github.com/viridIT/vSMTP/blob/main/ROADMAP.md).